ComPWA/expertsystem/docs/adr/001-amplitude-model.md

   which that entry points.
 - [ComPWA#226](https://github.com/ComPWA/ComPWA/issues/226): Use a math
   language for the blueprint of the function.
-This was also discussed early to mid 2020, but dropped in favor of custom python code + amplitf.
-The reasoning was that the effort of writing some new math language plus generators converting a mathematical expression into a function (using various backends) requires too much manpower.
+This was also discussed early to mid 2020, but dropped in favor of custom python code + `amplitf`.
+The reasoning was that the effort of writing some new math language plus generators converting a mathematical expression into a function (using various back-ends) requires too much manpower.

 ## Considered Options